Updated: Feb. 17, 2025

 No Autoplay

 Many ADHD users have comorbid sensory processing disorders, which can make auto-playing video and other moving content very disorienting.
-If possible, avoid using any video that plays automatically on a loop, especially video with heavy visual noise or a lot of movement. video to a page, follow the WCAG “Stop.
+If possible, avoid using any video that plays automatically on a loop, especially video with heavy visual noise or a lot of movement.
+If you need to add video to a page, follow the WCAG “Stop.
 Pause.
 Hide.” function guidelines and include those controls in your video player.
 Users should be able to stop the video, pause it temporarily, or hide the video entirely and have that preference remembered by browser cookies.
 You can also encourage users to set their browser preferences to stop all auto-playing videos.

 Generally, though, the best path is to include full video player controls, whether through an uploaded video (if supported by your CMS) or a third-party iframe for whatever video service you use.
 This allows them to engage with video content as it suits them.